596acres/urbanreviewer/about.md

 ## Methodology

-These plans have existed in paper form in HPD's offices, but were inaccessible to the public until 2022.
+These plans have existed in paper form in HPD's offices, but were inaccessible to the public until 2022 when HPD added the documents to their Urban Renewal database.

 Our request for access to the agency records was granted in 2012 and we opted for the right to inspect these records instead of having the agency make copies for us at 25 cents per page.
 Our team of trained volunteer records inspectors examined each plan and listed all the lots that were included in it, including the dispositions that were promised where those were available.
 These volunteers spent over 100 hours inspecting the records.
 A few plans were completely missing from the stacks that HPD provided, so our research team looked for them in community archives and on the internet.